ltfschoen/react-redux/README.md

   * ESLint supports ES6 in `parserOptions` and `jsx` support option
   * ESLint environments and global variables to be aware under `env`

+## TODO

+* [ ] User Administration - prevent delete user who already has a skill
+* [ ] Delete Skill functionality
+* [ ] Hide empty skill list if all skills deleted
+* [ ] Notify user if try leave Manage Skill form with unsaved changes
+* [ ] Client-side validation of link data
+* [ ] Handle 404s by adding logic to `mapStateToProps`
+* [ ] Show quantity of skills in the Header (leverages Single Store model without issues syncing)
+* [ ] Pagination and infinite scrolling to support large data sets
+* [ ] Sort Skill table alphabetically by default by adding logic to `mapStateToProps`
+* [ ] Store old Skill form data so can revert to changes when user navigates to different page

 ## Credits

 * Built based upon following Pluralsight course Building Apps with React and Redux in ES6